MinaProtocol/mina/lib/snarky/src/camlsnark_c/libsnark-caml/depends/libfqfft/README.md

 * `cmake .. -DDEPENDS_DIR=...`
 Sets the dependency installation directory to the provided absolute path (default: installs dependencies in the respective submodule directories)

-Then, to compile the library and profiler, run:
+Then, to compile the library, run:

 ```
 make